V. The Truths We Live: It is Known

 On the way to deeper clarity, we sometimes encounter anomalies or practical contradictions between things that are known.
 These are not always noticed because by default in discussions, merely knowing things allows us to take whatever position of authority or understanding will make us right already.
 These anomalies or contradictions suggest a larger context of relationships.
 What might be practical knowledge on one level, can be seen to be the root of a larger problem, on another level.

 Race can be discussed by a person as if it is real, as if people can be it and at the same time, the same person can know it is a social invention.
 The larger context in which this contradiction becomes relevant is where it comes to cause and effect.
-To understand how it functions as an idea, shifts explanations from race, to the idea of it, which has practical implications for social problem solving, for instance.
+By understanding how the ego utilizes the idea of race, we shift explanations from race as a cause of social conflicts, to the idea of different races as a cause, which has practical implications for problem solving, for instance.

 In the case of this project, how standing by what I Already Know can limit a deeper process of discovery is that: what we know, and what we do are often two different things, so we sometimes receive messages, from nature, from other people, addressed to what we do, that are stopped at the gates of knowing.